 As signs of the caries process became recognized as a physiological continuum ranging from microporosity to cavitation, caries lesion diagnosis made an important shift from focusing only on cavitation (and expensive, time-consuming surgical repair) to identifying early signs of demineralization to allow the opportunity for non-surgical intervention.
 To that end, improvements have been made on current methods of diagnosis.
-The ICCMS™ approach represents the most current approach for diagnosing and managing caries; it is a dynamic approach that is open to change as new information comes available.
-Further research and progress in the classification of caries lesions can continue to improve diagnosis, although some experts caution against the consequences of too-early diagnosis of caries activity.
+The ICCMS™ approach, coupled with the ICDAS criteria for visual examination and, when indicated, for radiographic examination, should be followed to assess the extent and severity of caries lesions, represents the most current approach for diagnosing and managing caries; it is a dynamic approach that is open to change as new information comes available.
+Further research and progress in the classification of caries lesions can continue to improve diagnosis for all ages of patients.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.